mikesir87/dceu-2018-workshop/1-building-first-image/README.md

     docker push mikesir87/my-first-php-image
     ```

-4. Open your browser to your repo and you should see the new image!
+4. Open your browser to [Docker Hub](https://hub.docker.com) and you should see the new repo!
+Feel free to click on it and see the "Pushed X minutes ago."

 ## Running our Image